kubeflow/website/content/docs/pipelines/tutorials/pipelines-tutorial.md

   [clean up your GCP resources](#cleanup) when you've finished with them.
 * This guide assumes you want to manage your GCP environment in the [Cloud Shell][cloud-shell] environment rather than your own server.
 If you choose to use a local server instead, some of the components (such as Cloud SDK) must be manually installed.

+### Set up some handy environment variables

+Set up the following environment variables for use throughout the tutorial:

+1. Set your GCP project ID.
+In the command below, replace `<YOUR-PROJECT-ID>` with your [project ID][gcp-project-id]:

+    ```
+    export PROJECT=<YOUR-PROJECT-ID>
+    gcloud config set project ${PROJECT}
+    ```

+1. Set the zone for your GCP configuration.
+Choose a zone that offers the resources you need.
+See the guide to [GCP regions and zones][regions-zones].
+    * Ensure you have enough Compute Engine regional capacity.
+      By default, the GKE cluster setup described in this guide requires 16 CPUs.
+    * If you want a GPU, ensure your zone offers GPUs.

+    For example, the following commands set the zone to `us-central1-c`:

+    ```
+    export ZONE=us-central1-c
+    gcloud config set compute/zone ${ZONE}
+    ```

+1. If you want a custom name for your Kubeflow deployment, set the `DEPLOYMENT_NAME` environment variable.
+The deployment name must be **4-20 characters** in length.
+Note that the name must be the same as the one you use in later steps of this tutorial when configuring the **redirect URI** for the OAuth client credentials.
+If you don't set this environment variable, your deployment gets the default name of `kubeflow`:

+    ```
+    export DEPLOYMENT_NAME=kubeflow
+    ```

 ### Deploy Kubeflow

 Deploy Kubeflow on GCP: